CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-share.md

 1. Log in to SD Connect.
 2. Choose project A in the top left corner.
-3. Share folder: In the All folders tab, find the correct folder and on the same row (right-side), click on Share.
-In the new window, input the Share ID of recipient project and select the permission level: make a copy.
+3. In the All folders tab, find the correct folder and on the same row on the right, click **Share**.
+In the new window, input the Share ID of the recipient project and select the permission level **Make a copy**.
 Click **Share**.
 4. Now, all the content within the folder is visible within to the recipient CSC projects.
 All project members can copy, download, and decrypt the folder's content through SD Connect.
 Additionally, they can access it via SD Desktop for analysis.